 ADMI is the only vocational school selected — alongside four universities — for for the Netflix Creative Equity Scholarship Fund — a million programme funding tuition, accommodation, and living stipends for aspiring filmmakers across East Africa.
 As Screen Daily reported, Netflix is investing directly in training the next generation of African storytellers.
 Forbes covered the fund as part of Netflix's global creative equity initiative.

-Apply to Film School
+Apply to Study Film at ADMI

-Visit the ADMI campus in Nairobi to see the studios, editing suites, and equipment
+Visit the ADMI campus in Nairobi to see the studios, editing suites, and equipment for yourself

 logo-01.8315cd3f.png&w=256&q=75)